blemoine/EitherAcc/src/main/tut/README.md

 }
 ```

 The following code will generate an `Either` with the super type of our two error types.
-The problem is that the only super type they share in common is
+The problem is that the only common super type is
 `Serializable with Product`, thus we lose all type information pertaining to the error, which stands in the way of our goal to achieve a more precise type.

 ```tut